-- a) Minutes of instruction include actual instruction time, including lecture, panel discussion, questions and answer, and video or audio presentation. - b) Credit will be given for courses less than 60 minutes at appropriate value in .1 hours.

-- c) Credit will be given where substantive legal information is presented during meals. - d) Credit will not be given for non-substantive introductory remarks, breaks, business meetings, law school courses which lead to a degree, or bar review courses. - e) Bar review courses and courses taught to law students do not qualify for credit for students or teachers.
+- a) Minutes of instruction include actual instruction time, including lecture, panel discussion, questions and answer, and video or audio presentation. - b) Credit will be given for courses less than 60 minutes at an appropriate value in .1 hours. - c) Credit will be given where substantive legal information is presented during meals. - d) Credit will not be given for non-substantive introductory remarks, breaks, business meetings, law school courses, or bar review courses. - e) Bar review courses and courses taught to law students do not qualify for credit for students or teachers.